-The Promised Land Act aims to amend the Revised Code by introducing a new section, 122.841, which establishes a nonrefundable, transferable tax credit for eligible nonprofit organizations that construct owner-occupied housing.
-This credit, set at ten percent of total construction costs, including land value, is designed to incentivize housing development by allowing organizations to apply for the credit against various state taxes after selling housing units to owner-occupants.
-The bill outlines the application process, which is structured around two annual periods, and caps the total amount of tax credits issued at $25 million per fiscal year.
+The Promised Land Act introduces a new section, 122.841, to the Revised Code, establishing a nonrefundable, transferable tax credit for eligible nonprofit organizations that construct owner-occupied housing.
+This credit, set at ten percent of total construction costs, including land value, aims to incentivize housing development by allowing organizations to apply for tax credits against various state taxes after selling housing units to owner-occupants.
+The application process is structured around two annual periods, and the total amount of tax credits issued is capped at $25 million per fiscal year.
+The bill also emphasizes maintaining affordability and owner-occupancy through potential agreements included in housing transfer documents.

 Statutes affected: